KoslickiLab/FunUniFrac/README.md

 Detailed processes of generating the files are described at the "Preprocessing" section.

 # Script1: compute_edges.py
 The original UniFrac uses a phylogenetic tree, allowing one to measure the difference in composition between two samples.
 For FunUniFrac, we use a Kegg Orthology (KO) tree and functional profiles instead of an OTU table as input samples.
 The only obstacle is that the KO tree does not naturally come with branch lengths.
-To overcome this, we use pairwise AAI (average amino acid identity) as a proxy of the pairwise distance between leaf nodes and assign the rest of the branch lengths by solving the linear system as demonstrated below.
+To overcome this, we use pairwise AAI (average amino acid identity) as a proxy of the pairwise distances between leaf nodes and assign the rest of the branch lengths by solving the linear system as demonstrated below.
 <img width="708" alt="image" src="https://user-images.githubusercontent.com/90921267/233392729-db2874b3-f68e-4481-ac62-eb4175c70ef7.png">

 ### Input